Barrett (album): Recording

-The first session was on 26 February, three of the first songs—fully recorded—attempted during the session were "Baby Lemonade", "Maisie" and "Gigolo Aunt".
+According to Jerry Shirley, "What David Gilmour wanted (and tried) to do, unlike the first record The Madcap Laughs, was have a unified rhythm section that played the entire record like any band would do.
+Which meant me on drums, David on bass, Rick Wright on keyboards, and Syd on ALL guitars, and that was something Dave was adamant about."
+The first session was on 26 February: three of the first songs—fully recorded—attempted during the session were "Baby Lemonade", "Maisie" and "Gigolo Aunt".
 However, Gilmour thought they were losing the "Barrett-ness".
-After "Baby Lemonade" was attempted, 2 takes of "Maisie" were recorded before Barrett went into 15 takes of "Gigolo Aunt".
-The next day, two-track demos of "Wolfpack", "Waving My Arms in the Air", "Living Alone" and "Bob Dylan Blues", were recorded.
-The former two made it to the album; the latter two didn't.
+After "Baby Lemonade" was attempted, two takes of "Maisie" were recorded before Barrett went into 15 takes of "Gigolo Aunt".
+Jerry Shirley had commented on the final take of "Gigolo Aunt": "I was quite happy with 'Gigolo Aunt', Syd had played his parts so 'correctly' that I can remember at the end of the take we were flabbergasted.
+It was like we were thinking 'you're not that nuts afterall, you almost got through this take perfectly!'"
+On the next day, two-track demos of "Wolfpack", "Waving My Arms in the Air", "Living Alone" and "Bob Dylan Blues", were recorded.
+The former two made it to the album; the latter two did not.
 On the recording sheet, it lists Gilmour as having taken home a copy of the latter two, Gilmour later returned and took the master tapes too.
-Gilmour has since said "Those sessions were done so quickly.
+Gilmour has since said: "Those sessions were done so quickly.
 We were rushing to gigs every day and had to fit recording sessions in between.
 I probably took it away to have a listen and simply forgot to take it back.
 It wasn't intended to be a final mix.
 Syd knocked it off, I took a tape home."
-Despite some minor work made to "Gigolo Aunt", Barrett wouldn't return to Abbey Road Studios until 1 April, due to Pink Floyd working on their 1970 album, Atom Heart Mother.
+Despite some minor work made to "Gigolo Aunt", Barrett did not return to recording at Abbey Road Studios until 1 April, due to Pink Floyd working on their 1970 album, Atom Heart Mother.
 On various occasions, Barrett would "spy" on the band as they recorded the album.
-Again, Barrett recorded some work to a song, "Wolfpack", on the 3rd, before the sessions were postponed until 5 June, this time due to Gilmour and Wright going on tour in the US with Pink Floyd.
+Again, he recorded some work to a song, "Wolfpack", on 3 April, before the sessions were postponed until 5 June, this time due to Gilmour and Wright going on tour in the US with Pink Floyd.